MSc Projects

 Failure to get ethical approval may endanger your project and hence your degree, so do take this seriously!

-This is a list of any special resources your project will need: hardware, software, licenses, access to infrastructure (e.g. compute servers), drones, etc. Think ahead, but be realistic – the School will not be able to fulfill all requests.
+This includes a list of any special resources your project will need: hardware, software, licenses, access to infrastructure, external access to School servers, etc. Think ahead, but be realistic – the School will not be able to fulfill all requests.
+Listing a resource here will not automatically notify the Systems team, so you should also proactively contact them via cs-support@st-andrews.ac.uk.

 Most projects can be completed using standard school equipment, in which case this section will contain only a short statement confirming this.